Korn – “Counting on Me”

 If they wanted to kill me, they were more than welcome to try.

 After my mother was raped, I switched majors and enrolled into law school.
-I would’ve preferred to send assholes off to prison as a prosecutor, but defense attorneys made way more money.
-The idea was to get a good paying job so my mother could quit waitressing and stop sleeping with every flannel-wearing cowboy who just so happens to throw a wink at her.
+I would’ve preferred to send these assholes off to prison as a prosecutor, but defense attorneys made way more money.
+The idea was to get a good paying job so my mom could quit waitressing and stop sleeping with every flannel-wearing cowboy who just so happens to throw a wink at her.

-That plan went up in flames just days before I was about to graduate.
+That plan went up in flames just days before I was set to graduate.
 After four years of endless studying, of sacrificing the holidays and weekends to climb my way to the top of my class, someone went off and killed my mother.
 Her body was found floating beneath a bridge on the outskirt of Athens.

 No one showed up for her funeral.
 It was just me and fifty white chairs on a cold rainy day.
-The rage in my heart, it forced me to ask questions no decent human being should ever need to ask themselves.
+The rage in my heart, it forced me to ask questions no decent human being should ever have to ask themselves.
 The police were wrong.
 I knew it from the get-go but as a mere law-grad I was powerless to do a damn thing about it.
 The outcry of inner demons demanded an audience and to be honest, I was about ready end the torment once and for all.
 Perhaps it was hitting rock-bottom that lured me to Maggie.